 (1400 mm) - giving the new car significantly greater stability.
 Apart

 from that, wheels of virtually the same size were now, at last, used on

 the two axles, albeit in the traditional wooden twelve-spoke design.

-longer a problem thanks to honeycomb radiator
+Engine cooling: no longer a problem thanks to honeycomb radiator

 One of the most sensational inventions on